 The pilot need not report the airport/runway in sight.

-- 3. The pilot reports the airport or runway in sight but not the preceding aircraft.
-Radar separation must be maintained until visual separation is provided. - d.
-All aircraft following a heavy jet/B757 must be informed of the airplane manufacturer and model.
+3. The pilot reports the airport or runway in sight but not the preceding aircraft.
+Radar separation must be maintained until visual separation is provided.

 "Cessna Three Four Juliet, following a Boeing 757, 12 o'clock, six miles."